afnnnnn/kopihainan_after/README.md

 # Enhancements Implemented
-`Register and login page`
+`Register and Login Page`
-- new register page added for user to register their information, and login page added for users to login as users
+- Added register page (`register.php`) for user to register their information, and login page (`login.php`) added for users to login as users.
+ - `form_handler.php` is added to validate the input validation.
+See `Input Validation` section for more elaboration.

-`Input validation`
+`Input Validation`
-- Input from users will be going through some process of validation before being sent to the database
+- Input from users will be going through some process of validation before being sent to the database.
-- client side: HTML
+ - Client side: HTML
-- server side: PHP
+ - Server side: PHP
+- `form_handler.php` includes the password encryption to encrypt the password to be stored in MySQL.
+After successfully login, and validated in this file, users are redirected to `index.php`, and a hashed Session ID is issued.

 `Authentication`
-- User login email and password will be authenthicated before going to the index.html
+- User login email and password will be authenthicated before going to the `index.html`.
+If users input the incorrect details, am error message is displayed, and the users are unable to access the web application.
-- Session id is also implemented on login
+- Session ID is implemented on login.
+The ID would be used throughout the whole session within the web application, until the user logout of the web application and the session ID is destroyed.
+If the user re-login, a different session ID is issued.

-`Data security`
+`Data Security`
-- password stored in the database will be encrypted in case of any breach
+- Password stored in the database (MySQL) will be encrypted in case of any breach.
+Users are able to login the original password in the web application.

-`SSL certificate`
+`SSL Certificate`
-- SSL certificate is acquired to implement https
+- SSL certificate is acquired to implement https.

-`File traversal defense`
+`File Traversal Defense`
-- in xampp, the apache httpd.conf file has been configured to not allow file traversal
+- In XAMPP, the apache httpd.conf file has been configured to not allow file traversal.
+Users are unable to traverse outside of the web application (unable to do "/..etc")

-`brute force defense`
+`Brute Force Defense`
-- users cannot access other files unless they are logged in first
+- Users cannot access other files unless they are logged in first.
+If users attempt to traverse within the web application without authentication, users would be redirected to the login page.

-`Content security police`
+`Content Security Policy (CSP)`
-- CSP header added so that outside script cant be read
+- CSP header added so that outside script cannot be read.

- `XSS defense`
+ `Cross-Site Scripting (XSS) Defense`
-- XSS proof form implemented by using input validation
+- XSS proof form implemented by using input validation.
+Users cannot perform malicious code injection.

+ `Cross-Site Request Forgery (CSRF) Defense`
+- CSRF token added in `contact.php` and process `contact.php`.
+This prevents users from modifying existing data in the database.